GLSRC/rescomp/README.md

 An editablte install allows you to change the code in the repository and instantly work with the new behaviour without having the reinstall the package!

+### Uninstalling rescomp

+To uninstall the rescomp package, simply activate the respective environment and then type:

+    pip uninstall rescomp

 ### Common Installation Problems

 * The installation seems to have worked without error, but the package is not found when I try to import it.